It is the concern of the Mathematics Department that our students:

 (2 semesters) (Prerequisite: Satisfactory completion of Algebra 2 Honors and instructor permission.)

 Upon successful completion of the course, the student will have the preparation needed to take the Advanced Placement Statistics examination.
-If the student elects to take the AP exam, there is an additional fee.
+If the student elects to take the AP exam, there is an additional a fee.

 Students who complete Calculus 3 will receive a half math credit for successful completion of this course.